Words and images by Greg Mansfield

 Website: cadw.gov.wales/visit/places/raglan-castle

 Between 1435 and 1525, Raglan transformed from a mighty stronghold into an elegant Tudor mansion.
 At its heart stands the Great Tower of Gwent, a unique hexagonal keep that showcases both military innovation and aristocratic ambition.
+The Blue Knight of Gwent, Sir William ap Thomas, began this architectural masterpiece, leaving the Great Tower as his enduring legacy.

 Thomas’ son, William Herbert, elevated Raglan to new heights of sophistication, creating one of Wales’ finest medieval residences.
 Elaborate fountains danced in the courtyard, while formal gardens and state apartments rivaled the grandest European palaces.